Last Updated: February 28, 2022

 2. Plan for the Future

-For instance, you may want to expand your retail business to allow room for more inventory, and in so doing increase your sales and profits.
+For instance, you may want to open a second business location or expand your retail store to allow room for more inventory, and in so doing increase your sales and profits.
 Expanding your store and refurbishing it will cost you money.
 You need to plan for such a project in advance.
 Forecasting helps you to put aside part of the profits to help you carry out such projects.

-Expanding your business may require applying for loans.
-You need to come up with an elaborate plan of the best kind of loan that will work for your business.
+Expanding your business may require applying for small business loans.
+You need to come up with an elaborate plan for the best kind of loan that will work for your business.
 Choose a loan that will not strain your business.
 Putting such factors into consideration when drawing a financial plan will help you prevent most unforeseen challenges and costs.

 3. Consider Possible Risks

 Just like it’s advised that people do with personal budgets, set aside some money for unforeseen risks.
-In the case that this money is not spent in a given financial term, it can always be moved forward to the next.
-That money will cater for risks that your insurance does not cover.
+Learn how to manage small business emergency expenses and get in the habit of building your emergency funds.
+In the case that, they do not spend this money in a given financial term, it can always be moved forward to the next.
+That money will cater to risks that your insurance does not cover.
 It can also help to boost your financial health during slower times of business.